The following is a comprehensive guide on how to highlight and remove duplicates in Google Sheets.

 Use AI to Write Formulas for Conditional Formatting

 As you can see, there are quite a few alternatives to highlight duplicates within Google Sheets.
-You may be a little overwhelmed, but you don’t have to go at it alone.
+But you don’t have to go at it alone.

 You can use Coefficient’s free GPT Copilot to automatically generate any spreadsheet formula, pivot, or chart, including your conditional formatting formulas.
 To use GPT Copilot, you need to install Coefficient.
 The install process takes less than a minute.